 - Head over to Plugins → Add New from the WordPress admin panel and search for the WordPress Download Manager plugin.

 - Install and activate the plugin to proceed.

 Since we’re creating a bespoke sales enablement tool, it’s a good idea to take a step back and plan out how you’d like to organize your files in the WordPress back end.

 Creating categories and tags for organizing your sales enablement tools

-How you decide to organize your documents and resources on the back-end may vary.
+How you decide to organize your documents and resources on the back end may vary.
 It depends upon the type of business you’re running and what sort of content your sales teams or channel partners need.
 That said, it’s important to remember that your sales teams will use these categories and tags to sort and filter the sales enablement tools.
-As a result, it's important to keep it structured and organised from the outset.
+As a result, it's important to keep it structured and organized from the outset.

 Here’s a list of categories you might consider creating to organize content the sales team will use for sales enablement:

 - Sales knowledge quizzes.